Custom Dashboards#

 pn.Column(row_slider, row_pane, width=400)

-As you can see, this process is slightly more laborious than .interactive() or even pn.bind, but doing it in this way should help you see how everything fits together and can be useful to more precisely control callbacks that update particular parameters or the contents of a larger layout.
+As you can see, this process is slightly more laborious than .rx() or even pn.bind, but doing it in this way should help you see how everything fits together and can be useful to more precisely control callbacks that update particular parameters or the contents of a larger layout.

 Moving onwards#